Mr-BiG1/moversmove.ca/TURNSTILE_SETUP.md

 - Check browser console for JavaScript errors
 - Verify your domain is added to Turnstile in Cloudflare

+**"Private Access Token challenge" errors**
+- This usually means Turnstile is working but there's a configuration issue
+- Check that both site key and secret key are correct
+- Ensure your domain is properly configured in Cloudflare Turnstile
+- Try clearing browser cache and cookies

+**Preload warnings in console**
+- These are normal Cloudflare challenge warnings and can be ignored
+- They don't affect functionality

 ### Testing Without Turnstile
 For development/testing without Turnstile:
 1. Set a dummy value for `NEXT_PUBLIC_TURNSTILE_SITE_KEY`